 Product Roadmap Template

-Product roadmaps are invaluable for aligning multiple teams across the organization around product strategy, and when different goals and milestones will be achieved.
+Product roadmaps are invaluable for aligning multiple teams around product strategy and when different goals and milestones will be achieved.
 From a project management standpoint, they’re also useful for allowing different team members – especially developers – to focus on the most important tasks, make quick decisions, and avoid scope creep.

 What is a product roadmap?

 Product roadmaps help communicate the vision and progress of what’s coming next for your product.
-It’s an important asset for aligning teams and valuable stakeholders – including executives, engineering, marketing, customer success, and sales – around your strategy and priorities.
+It’s an important asset for aligning teams and valuable stakeholders around your strategy and priorities, including executives, engineering, marketing, customer success, and sales.
+Product road mapping can inform future project management, describe new features and product goals, and spell out the lifecycle of a new product.

 1. Which products or features you’re building

-There are always a bunch of options for the next product or feature to build.
+There are always many options when building the next feature or product.
 Your product roadmap should list the ones you’ve chosen to prioritize, which may be organized around strategic themes.

 2. When you’re building those products or features

 Miro’s product roadmap template is organized around sprints.
-Based on the time estimates for how long it will take to complete different stages, add each feature to a sprint.
+Add each feature to a sprint based on the time estimates for how long it will take to complete different stages.

 3. Who is involved at each stage